 Their collection is primarily modern, minimalist and conceptual art.
-They acquired many pieces from then lesser-known artists such as when they acquired pieces from Christo & Jeanne-Claude in exchange for taking care of the artists’ cat Gladys while they were away installing Valley Curtain in the early 1970s.
+Many of their pieces came from then lesser-known artists such as when they acquired pieces from Christo & Jeanne-Claude in exchange for taking care of the artists’ cat Gladys while they were away installing Valley Curtain in the early 1970s.
 The Vogels befriended many of the artists they bought from and gradually became known collectors in the art world.
-Chuck Close called “the mascots of the art world.”
+Chuck Close called them “the mascots of the art world.”
 Their collection became a who’s who of modern art.

 Ultimately the Vogels collection amounted to 4,782 pieces, all crammed inside their NYC apartment with the couple, their cats, and their turtles.
 Dorothy insisted they never stored work in their oven, but otherwise every other space seemed to contain art.
 After decades in the making they decided it was time to unload their collection and invite the public to experience it so in 1992 they donated the entire collection to the National Gallery of Art in Washington D.C..
 They chose the National Gallery because the museum is free to the public and never sells pieces in its collection.
 Similarly, the Vogels never sold any of the art in their collection, a collection conservatively estimated to be valued in the millions of dollars.